 Before we go any further, I’d like to take this opportunity to remind readers that genuine Panama hats are made in Ecuador.

 And that country is the topic of today’s investigation.
 The Republic of Ecuador lies on the north-west coast of South-America.
 Its capital is Quito but the largest city is Guayaquil.
 About 16 million people live in the country.
 They drive on the right (where possible) and the economy is dependent on commodities.
 Vehicle sales were down 30% last year (2015).
 That’s a big blow for Chevrolet who hold about 50% of the market.

 The badge is placed on the upper surface of the boot.
-It probably really ought to on a vertical surface so people can read it with less trouble.
+It probably really ought to sit on a vertical surface so people can read it with less trouble.
 You can get all the glorious details on the car here.
 I notice it’s a fairly light car (just over 1000 kg) so I suppose the 1.4 litre engine is able to haul it about.
-The other thing I noticed is what looks like misalignment of the outline of the bodywork around the rear lamps.
-The car is made in Japan alongside the Mazda MX-5.
-How did that happen then?
+The other thing I noticed is what looks like Continue reading “White Convertible Thing, Not Sure What it Was…”

 When the Thesis debuted, Lancia was at pains to present it as a sophisticated choice.